Methods, Processes, Languages and Tools for Engineering Trustworthy Systems

 Central Research Topic

-The chair currently deals with three central research topics: multi- and many-core systems, energy-efficient execution, and coordinated self-adaptation of the system.
+The chair currently deals with four central research topics: continuous software engineering, coordinated self-adaptation of the system, software engineering education, and energy-efficient execution.

 Application Areas

-The chair for Software Quality and Architecture currently applies its research results in three main application areas: cloud computing, HPC, and mechatronic systems.
+The chair for Software Quality and Architecture currently applies its research results in three main application areas: cloud computing, cyber-physical systems, and software engineering education.

 Steffen Becker